spyren/Mecrisp-Cube/README.md

 # Pocket Power Pack (Mecrisp-Cube ppp branch)

 Model railroading on the go.
-A battery operated power pack give you the opportunity to take your model railroad with you.
+A battery operated power pack gives you the opportunity to take your model railroad with you.
 No mess with outlets and cables.
 Build your Pocket Power Pack, get some sectional track, a locomotive (DCC or DC) and a few cars and you are in business.

 From the DCC point of view the Pocket Power Pack combines _Throttle_, _Command Station_, and _Booster_ in the same hand held unit.